DoepDopiDope/WerewolvesCompany/README.md

 Minor:
 - If someone leaves the game and does not rejoin, the roles distribution will fail (only happened once with friends, I could not reproduce the issue?)
 - I got my pop up to stop working at some point.
 I got it working again after rejoining the game.
 No idea why this happens.
-- Dead werewolves can have the pop up in the middle of the screen to kill players.

 ## Contact